-Short answer—to make sure they get paid.
+The short answer is to make sure they get paid.
 Rhetorically, why do doctors have a nurse at the door?
 Why do mechanics require payment before giving you the keys to your car?
-Why do contractors, painters, plumbers, etc. place material men’s liens on your property for the work that they do?
-To make sure that they are paid.
-Lawyers practice law because they enjoy it, because they like the challenge, and to make their living.
+Why do contractors, painters and plumbers place materialmen’s liens on your property for the work that they do?
+They do this to make sure that they are paid.
+Lawyers practice law because they enjoy it, because they like the challenge and to make their living.
 Like you, they have bills to pay.
-They have office overhead, dreams to fulfill, and little ones at home with their needs.
+They have office overhead, dreams to fulfill and little ones at home with their needs.
 Like you, they go to work to trade their time and expertise for compensation.
-The retainer insures that the attorney is compensated for his or her efforts.
+The retainer ensures that the attorney is compensated for his or her efforts.

 17. At what age can a child decide with whom they want to live?

-At age 12 a child has the right to express a preference to the court regarding with whom they wish to live.
+At age 12, a child has the right to express a preference to the court regarding with whom they wish to live.
 It is mandatory for the court to interview the child if they are 12 years of age or older.
-The court may interview a child younger than 12, but is not required to do so.
-The interview takes place in the Judge's office.
-During the interview the child will be asked to express their choice of primary conservator (the person with whom they will live).
-It is very persuasive, but not binding on the court.
+The court may interview a child younger than 12 but is not required to do so.
+The interview takes place in the judge's office.
+During the interview, the child will be asked to express their choice of primary conservator (the person with whom they will live).
+It is very persuasive but not binding on the court.
 In order to actually change the person with whom the child lives after either a divorce or paternity case has been finalized, a Motion to Modify with a request for the court to interview the child must be filed with the court so that the court can modify its prior order.
 A child's expression of preference is not an absolute.
-The court always considers what is in the best interest of the child.
+The court always considers what is in the best interests of the child.
 This is the overriding concern of the court.

 18. What is common law marriage?

 A common law marriage, in Texas, is formed by one of two methods: